agnivesh13/niyantrana/PROJECT_PLAN.md

 | **stopped** | **503** — `provenance: unavailable`, **zero invented scores** |
 | restarted | **200** — recovers with no intervention |

-v1 answered the middle row with `TG: 150 + Math.random() * 50` and HTTP 200, in
+A fallback would answer the middle row with `TG: 150 + Math.random() * 50` and
+HTTP 200 — which the caller cannot tell apart from a real prediction.
-three separate places. `fails loudly when the ML service is unreachable` exists so that cannot come back.
+`fails loudly when the ML service is unreachable` exists so that cannot appear.

 Full journey exercised against the running server: register 201 → login 200 →
 profile 200 (BMR computed server-side) → 14 wearable days 201 → food search